Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Computations

 which can be integrated

 Therefore our equations of motion imply that

 Applied to $A$ we learn that

-We previously noted that $A$ was in a mixture of the Yang matrix and Chalmers-Siegel forms.
+We previously noted that $A$ was in a mixture of the Yang matrix and LMP forms.
 The equations of motion are essentially the consistency conditions for being able to write $A$ in these two forms.\\

 In subsection \ref{subsec:Trig} we chose

 and imposed trigonometric boundary conditions at the simple poles.
 Here we briefly consider the possibility of introducing chiral boundary conditions instead, {\it i.e.}, fixing a set of right-handed spinors $\{\mu_i\}_{i=1}^4$ we demand that $\mu^A_i{\hat\cA}_A$ and ${\bar\cA}_0$ are divisible by $\la\pi\,\alpha_i\ra$ for $i=1,\dots,4$.\\